Jonathan-Harker/Art-of-Computer-Programming/README.md

 * MOVE -1,1(1)
 * MOVE x,y(z)
 * x is the source memory address.
 The contents are copied to the memory address held in rI1
+  * This is hard set to rI1 and is not changed by any of the variables x, y, z
 * y is the index register and therefore must be between 1 and 6.
   * The contents of the Index register are added to the source memory address
   * In our example y=1 which means the contents or rI1 are added to the initial memory location of -1
   * As rI1 held the address of 2 the source memory address is modified to memory location 1.
   * Therefore, the contents of 1 (0/NOP) is copied to 2
+  * rI1 is then incremented by 1
 * z is the number of operations or copies that are carried out
 </details>